 Students in the UW Master of Public Health in Community-Oriented Public Health Practice program must complete a minimum of 63 credits, consisting of:

-- 6 credits of a practicum
+- 6 elective credits

 - 9 credits of a capstone project

 Core courses teach public health competencies through a problem-based learning approach.
 You'll work in small teams to analyze public health case studies, developing your own solutions with guidance from a faculty facilitator.